We're making changes on Miramar Avenue between Shelly Bay Road and Tauhinu Road to make this busy stretch of road safer and easier for everyone.

 Construction of new walking and biking paths and crossings is underway.
 There will also be some changes to bus stops and traffic lanes.
 Councillors approved this section of the Miramar Town Centre project on 23 November 2017.

 Separated walking and biking paths through the cutting will make this busy area safer and easier, and encourage less-confident riders to cycle on this route.
 A shared path from Maupuia Road will create a slow zone closer to the Miramar shops.

-The two-way bike path through Miramar cutting will connect Miramar with the Cobham Drive and Evans Bay bike paths now under construction, and the safer new bike routes in Kilbirnie and to Newtown.
-It would also link to other proposed routes in Miramar and future phase 2 options for Miramar Avenue in the town centre.
+The bike path through Miramar cutting will connect Miramar with the new Cobham Drive paths and the Evans Bay bike paths now under construction, as well as safer new routes in Kilbirnie and to Newtown.
+In the future, it would also link to other proposed routes in Miramar and phase 2 options for Miramar Avenue in the town centre.

 We have received feedback from the community about this project.
 Click here to view the summary graphs.

 You can read a report on the feedback here.

 Changes were made to the proposal following public feedback.
 The most significant was the decision to not replace the Miramar Avenue/Tauhinu Road and Portsmouth Road roundabout with traffic signals as proposed, but to potentially reconsider them if and when section 2 is progressed.

 As a result of feedback from the Heavy Haulage Association and some Maupuia residents, the Council also removed the traffic islands/planter beds that had been proposed for Miramar Avenue near the turn from Maupuia Road.
 It instead agreed to retain a central painted median to accommodate right turns out of Maupuia Road and for right turns into Shelly Bay Road.